“Great companies only happen with great people.” Darrell Jones, President, Pattison Food Group.

 Known for his adaptability, progressive and results-focused leadership, Ben has earned a plethora of awards from Save-On-Foods throughout his career, including two Leadership Excellence Awards for his time as a store manager in two of the company’s Northern B.C. stores (Fort Nelson, 2010 and Fort St. John, 2013); a 2016 Special Achievement Award for his leadership during the company’s expansion into Manitoba and Saskatchewan; and Save-On-Foods’ highest accolade, the Business Leader of the Year Award, in 2018 for his work as general manager of Save-On-Foods’ prairies division.

-Heidi FerrimanSenior Vice President, People & Corporate Affairs
+Heidi FerrimanSenior Vice President, People, Marketing and Corporate Affairs

 A key member of the Pattison Food Group executive team, Heidi Ferriman began her career in the grocery industry in 2000 and worked her way up through a series of progressively senior roles with Save-On-Foods before joining the executive team in 2018.
 In 2021, with the formation of the Pattison Food Group, Heidi’s responsibilities expanded to cover human resources and corporate affairs for all Pattison Food Group banners, and all 30,000 team members employed with the company across Western Canada and into the Pacific Northwest of the United States.